 Tom Whittaker (429 games as manager)

-Thomas James Whittaker was born in Aldershot, Hampshire and joined Arsenal in 1919 before becoming the club’s first-team trainer under Herbert Chapman in 1927.
+Thomas James Whittaker was born in Aldershot, Hampshire and joined us in 1919 before becoming the club’s first-team trainer under Herbert Chapman in 1927.
 Whittaker had an important role under Chapman in reforming the training and physiotherapy regimes at the club before taking over the reigns from Chapman’s successor, George Allison, in 1947.
-He won the League in 1948 and 1953 and the FA Cup in 1950 before his tragic death from a heart attack in 1956, aged 58.
+He won the league in 1948 and 1953 and the FA Cup in 1950 before his tragic death from a heart attack in 1956, aged 58.

 Jack Crayston (77 games as manager)